paulwizviz/learn-algorithm/docs/linear.md

 * Double Linked List.
 * Circular Linked List.

 Here are [working examples](../internal/linkedlist/) demonstrating techniques implementing linked lists.
+In the working example, you'll see different ways of implementing the data structure.